itscodenation/curriculum-15-16/units/11-bootstrap/sessions/1-whatIsBootstrap/README.md

   </body>
 </html>
 ```
-Please note the link where the Bootstrap CSS file is located.
+Please note the link where the **Bootstrap** CSS file is located.
 Another website is hosting this file for us.
 This is convenient because we don't have to download the file and store it in our own project.

 ####Adding a Button

-Let's take a look at adding a single element to our page using Bootstrap.
+Let's take a look at adding a single element to our page using **Bootstrap**.
 We would like to add a button.
-To add the button, we need to find the `class` name Bootstrap has given it.
-So if we navigate to the button section of [getbootstrap.com/css](getbootstrap.com/css), we will notice Bootstrap has provided me with a line of code that we can put in my HTML page to have a stylish button.
+To add the button, we need to find the `class` name **Bootstrap** has given it.
+So if we navigate to the button section of [getbootstrap.com/css](getbootstrap.com/css), we will notice **Bootstrap** has provided me with a line of code that we can put in my HTML page to have a stylish button.

 Our HTML code should look something like this: